-Third parties impersonate our lawyers in an attempt to get you to pay in advance for legal services, often in relation to a possible inheritance.
+Third parties impersonate our lawyers or other professional staff in an attempt to get you to make a payment in advance of receiving legal services, often in relation to a possible inheritance.
 Common themes are ‘a late or distant relative’ with the same surname as the recipient, and the impersonation of our lawyers.

-Third parties purporting to be Bates Wells Braithwaite, or to be acting on our behalf, or using a fraudulent website.
+Third parties purporting to be Bates Wells, or to be acting on our behalf, or using a fraudulent website.
 Please note that in some instances pictures of our lawyers have been used – with different names – to create fake law firms’ websites.
-Bates Wells Braithwaite’s legitimate website is at www.bwbllp.com.
+Bates Well’s legitimate website is at www.bateswells.co.uk.

 Scams we are aware of

-Members of the public are being contacted to request sums of money to be deposited into an unknown bank account through the use of fraudulent invoices containing our firm’s name and logo.
-Click here.
+1– Members of the public are being contacted to request sums of money to be deposited into an unknown bank account through the use of fraudulent invoices containing our firm’s name and logo.

-Members of the public are being contacted to request sums of money to be deposited into an unknown bank account to pursue litigation in the Spanish courts.
-For more information please click here.
+2- Members of the public are being contacted to request sums of money to be deposited into an unknown bank account to pursue litigation in the Spanish courts.

 Action you may take